 Ad

 But that's not all – as a product tester (and kitchen appliance obsessive), I've been keeping a sharp eye on the equipment being used in the tent this year – from stand mixers, hand mixers and food processors, to mixing bowls, pan sets and kitchen scales.
-Reliable kit is essential to keep the competition fair and give the bakers the best chance of success, so these products really have to be the cream of the crop.

 12 bakers from The Great British Bake Off 2025 sat in the Bake Off tent